Korn Ferry Tour Championship

 The Korn Ferry Tour Championship presented by United Leasing & Finance is the year-end golf tournament of the Korn Ferry Tour.
-It has been played at a variety of courses; starting in 2019 it will be played at Victoria National Golf Club in Newburgh, Indiana as part of a 10-year deal.
+It has been played at a variety of courses; from 2019 to 2023 it was played at Victoria National Golf Club in Newburgh, Indiana.
+From 2024 to 2028, it will be played at the Pete Dye Course at French Lick Resort.
 Since the 2008 edition, the purse has been $1,000,000, with the winner receiving $180,000.

 The format of the tournament is stroke play at 18 holes for four days, a total of 72 holes.
 Originally, the field consisted of the top 60 players on the money list, all attempting to be among the 25 to earn PGA Tour cards.
-Since 2013, it has been part of the Korn Ferry Tour Finals and the field consists of the top 75 players from the Korn Ferry Tour money list and the non-exempt players ranked 126 to 200 on the PGA Tour's money list at the start of the Finals.
-Beginning in 2013, 50 PGA Tour cards will be awarded after the event.
+Since 2013, it has been part of the Korn Ferry Tour Finals and the field consisted of the top 75 players from the Korn Ferry Tour money list and the non-exempt players ranked 126 to 200 on the PGA Tour's money list at the start of the Finals.
+From 2013 to 2022, 50 PGA Tour cards were awarded after the event.

-It is considered the flagship event of the Korn Ferry Tour, with twenty OWGR points to the winner, compared to sixteen for other Finals events and fourteen for regular season tournaments.
+The format changed in 2023 where thirty PGA Tour cards are awarded at the end of the season and again in 2025 where the number of graduates was reduced to twenty.
+The Tour Championship features the top 75 players from the Korn Ferry standings and those in the field are guaranteed at minimum full Korn Ferry Tour status for the next season.

 Tournament host courses

 Winners

-Bolded golfers graduated to the PGA Tour via the Korn Ferry Tour regular-season money list, in years that the event was not part of the Korn Ferry Tour Finals.
-In years that the event has been part of the Finals, all winners and runners-up have earned PGA Tour cards.
+Bolded golfers graduated to the PGA Tour via the Korn Ferry Tour regular-season money list, in years that the event was not part of the old Korn Ferry Tour Finals system.
+In years that the event was part of that system, all winners and runners-up earned PGA Tour cards.